Skip to content

 serialize_config(config: Any) -> dict[str, Any]

-Convert a dataclass to a JSON-serializable dict.
+Convert a config dataclass to a JSON-serialisable dict.

 Source code in tit/config_io.py